deanturpin/superdean.com/complete.md

 There is talk of these movements coming out of the factory unlubricated, but that's a whole different story, see [watchmaker resources](watchmaker.md) for an introduction to oiling.

-## Omega 131.019 gold-plated (sold)
+## Omega 131.019 gold-plated

-30463681 (1970), cal 601, worn crown, 43-hour power reserve, crystal is loose,
-case back is a mess, very strong running so might not do a full service.
+30463681 (1970), cal 601, worn crown, 43-hour power reserve, crystal is loose, case back is a mess, very strong running so might not do a full service.

 ![Omega 131.019](omega_geneve.jpg)